A PDF of this information for printing is available:

 Aspirin is often prescribed by haematologists for people with MPNs because it helps to prevent development of thrombosis (blood clots) by reducing the ‘stickiness’ of platelets.
 Aspirin blocks an enzyme called cyclooxygenase within platelets and helps stop platelets sticking to each other and to plaques within the walls of blood vessels and thereby reduces risk of blood clot (thrombus) formation within the blood stream.

 How can taking aspirin help me?

-People with MPNs are at increased risk of developing a thrombosis (blood clots) in their arteries (e.g. stroke or heart attack) or in their veins (e.g. deep vein thrombosis or pulmonary emboli).
-This is due to an increase in the number of blood cells and an increase in the tendency of these cells to stick both to each other and to the blood vessel wall.
-Aspirin reduces the stickiness of platelets, making them less likely to stick to each other and the blood vessel wall.
+People with MPNs have what is called ‘sticky blood’, meaning that people with MPNs are at increased risk of developing a thrombosis (blood clot) in their arteries (e.g. stroke or heart attack) or in their veins (e.g. deep vein thrombosis or pulmonary emboli).
+The ‘blood stickiness’ is due to an increase both in the number of blood cells and the tendency of these cells to stick to each other and to the blood vessel wall.
+Aspirin makes platelets less likely to stick to each other and the blood vessel wall.
 It does not alter the number of platelets or other blood cells.